Merging galaxies in isolated environments I. Multiband photometry, classification, stellar masses, and star formation rates: Introduction

-We have compiled a sample of $\sim 600$ nearby ($z < 0.1$) isolated merging systems, with available imaging from all the following surveys: GALEX, SDSS, and WISE.
-We have chosen these surveys as they span a large range in wavelength, tracing young stars (GALEX), old stars (SDSS), and obscuration of young stars by dust (WISE).
-This allows us to determine stellar masses and SFRs more accurately.
-We have performed the photometry manually, in order to obtain all the light from the objects, which can often be highly extended, low surface brightness or irregular, and so difficult to measure automatically.
-In order to use this data to estimate the stellar mass and the SFR of each merging system, we use the SED fitting code MAGPHYS.
-We have also visually classified the sample by morphology and merging stage in order to study the time evolving impact of the merging process on different galaxies SFRs, and activation of their SMBHs.
+Our sample is a compilation of $\sim$600 nearby ($z < 0.1$) isolated mergers, classified by morphology and merging stage, with available imaging from the GALEX, SDSS, and WISE surveys.
+We chose these surveys as they span a wide range of wavelengths, tracing young stars (GALEX), old stars (SDSS), and the obscuration of young stars by dust (WISE).
+This allowed us to determine M$_*$ and SFR more accurately.
+In order to use this data to estimate the M$_*$ and the SFR of each merger, we used the spectral energy distribution (SED) fitting code MAGPHYS \citep{daCunhaetal2008}.
+We also visually classified the sample by morphology and merging stage in order to study the time evolving impact of the merging process on different galaxies SFR, and the activation of their SMBHs.
+We eventually hope to determine whether merging processes significantly increase the M$_*$ of galaxies and, if so, at what stage of the merger sequence this is most significant.
+This part of the study will be presented in an upcoming publication (Calder\'on-Castillo et al., in prep, hereafter Paper II).

-In Section \ref{sec:sampleselection}, we present the sample selection criteria and the catalogs used.
-The imaging and methods are described in Section \ref{sec:imagingdata}, and the catalogs that will be used as a comparison are presented in section \ref{sec:catalogdata}.
-Our classification of the merging systems is described in Section \ref{sec:class}.
-Section \ref{sec:photo} shows the technique used to measure photometry.
-The need for such manual photometry is demonstrated by comparison of our measured galaxy properties (stellar mass and SFR) with other catalogs in \ref{sec:MAGPHYS}.
-A potential and new method to estimate stellar masses and SFRs for merging systems from WISE colours (luminosities) is shown in Section \ref{sec:results}.
-Finally, examples of morphology classification, SED fits accuracy, testing of relations between comparisons and different properties such as morphology, merging stage, separation, among others, are shown and described in the Appendix Section.

-***** -mass buildup in mergers (from the sum of galaxies, plus new stars). - The need for efficient estimators of SFR and Mstar for both normal and merging galaxies (critical to study 1million order sample sizes). emphasize lack of these for merging systems. stellar masses in mergers especially difficult: e.g. Genzel.
-Rothberg \& fisher who probably finally got it right but only in about 20 late stage mergers. what will be presented in PaperII organization of the sections and appendices.
+In Sect. \ref{sec:samplendata} we present our sample selection and imaging/data analysis.
+We show the merger classification and the procedures to obtain M$_*$ and SFR in Sect. \ref{sec:results}.
+In this section we also show the comparison of our M$_*$ and SFR results with results and estimators found in the literature.
+We show how mergers separate in the WISE colour-morphology relation.
+We also show the specific star formation rate--WISE colour correlation for mergers.
+In section \ref{sec:catalogue} we present the public catalogue of isolated merging galaxies.
+In section \ref{sec:discussion} we discuss the accuracy of our results compared with existing public catalogues, and potential uses for the data considering the associated biases and errors.
+Finally, we present examples of our morphology classification, SED fit accuracy, and additional correlations between different properties (such as morphology, merging stage, and separation) in the Appendix.